-The Arnos Manor hotel was built in 1760 as the private home of business merchant William Reeve.
+The Arnos Manor Hotel was built in 1760 as the private home of business merchant William Reeve.
 The hotel boasts some stunning original features, including the decorated Chapel lounge, high ceilings, intricate cornicing and panelling on many of the walls.
 It’s only ten minutes away from the centre of the historic city of Bristol.
 Bristol has been occupied by settlers since the Iron Age and it was made into a city way back in 1542.
 Since then, it’s been home to a number of famous faces and historic events and is now a bustling, vibrant market city.

 The hotel boasts 73 en-suite bedrooms, compromising of a mixture of doubles, twins, family rooms and premier doubles.
 All of the rooms are very comfortable, individually styled with all of the facilities you’d need.
 The premier doubles are decorated in a slightly more contemporary style than the standard rooms.
 The glass-roofed Cloisters restaurant lies in the courtyard of the old manor house and offers a huge variety of fresh food, cooked to order.
-The menu chances seasonally and there are also a number of daily specials as well as an extensive and imaginative wine list.
+The menu changes seasonally and there are also a number of daily specials as well as an extensive and imaginative wine list.

-As well as the restaurant, the hotel also offers a bar and a lounge for you to enjoy a quiet drink in away from the formality of the restaurant.
+As well as the restaurant, the hotel also offers a bar and a lounge for you to enjoy a quiet drink away from the formality of the restaurant.
 The bar also offers light meals such as sandwiches and soups.
-Close to the centre of Bristol and a number of attractions, the Arnos Manor hotel is the perfect spot for enjoying a break in the city.
+Close to the centre of Bristol and a number of attractions, the Arnos Manor Hotel is the perfect spot for enjoying a break in the city.